 If not, why not set one and decide how to allocate it?
 That will help you to make sure you’re giving the most for the causes you care about, rather than simply responding to requests that come up along the way.
 In addition, some donors set aside a certain amount to respond to unanticipated needs, such as the requests of friends or a natural disaster.
 We recommend about 20 to 30 percent of your budget to allow the bulk of your budget to really make an impact on the causes you care most about.

 7. Could contributing assets, like stock or mutual fund shares, mean you would have more funds available for giving?

 Donating assets like appreciated stock instead of cash could mean both potentially greater tax savings and more money to charity.
-In fact, our Giving Report shows nearly two-thirds of contributions to Fidelity Charitable in 2015 were non-cash assets, such as publicly traded stock.
+In fact, our Giving Report shows more than 60 percent of contributions to Fidelity Charitable in 2018 were non-cash assets, such as publicly traded stock.
 Ask your advisor if this strategy may make sense for you.
 Market gains may make this a particularly attractive option this year.

 8. Is there something more you want to do with your philanthropy this year?